-I’m a self-taught cook inspired by my mother whom I watched making homemade bread and pizza, rolling out fresh pasta dough, canning tomatoes and preserving vegetables picked from our garden, which was mainly my father’s domain.
-I spent many Sundays rolling gnocchi alongside my mother but mostly I sampled her cooking!
+I’m a self-taught cook inspired by my mother whom I observed making homemade bread and pizza, rolling out fresh pasta dough, canning tomatoes and preserving vegetables picked from our garden, which was mainly my father’s domain.
 Thanks to her, gnocchi and arancini are my favorite foods in the world.
 This obsession with gnocchi and arancini are kind of obvious in my blog!
 My father turned most of our backyard into a vegetable garden which I was not happy about at the time as it limited my play space.
 He was so proud of his garden and would ask me to take pictures of him alongside his six foot squash.
 Today I maintain my own garden, although much smaller than his.

 Whatever I do cook, the emphasis is always on healthy, made from scratch family meals without the presence of processed foods.
 As much as possible I forbid processed foods from entering my home.
 Except, of course, for the occasional bag of chips!
 Those of you who know me are aware of my weakness for chips.

-I have recently decided to get out of my kitchen to teach cooking classes so I can share my love of gnocchi and arancini with each of you in person!
+I have recently decided to get out of my kitchen and offer cooking classes so I can share my love of gnocchi and arancini with each of you in person!
 My upcoming classes are listed here.
 This would be a great opportunity to meet you!

 I have taken it a step further and am now offering catering services.
 So for those of you who don’t have time to cook and want to be able to provide your family with home cooked meals, check out my catering menu.